barter-rs/barter-integration-rs/README.md

 * [`Barter-Execution`]: Financial exchange integrations for trade execution - yet to be released!

 ## Roadmap
-* Add new default ProtocolParser implementations to enable integration with other popular systems such as Kafka.
+* Add new default StreamParser implementations to enable integration with other popular systems such as Kafka.

 ## Licence
 This project is licensed under the [MIT license].